Health Assured large logo

 Endometriosis Awareness Month

-Yet, endometriosis can have a devastating impact on a woman’s career or education, relationships, mental health, and daily life.
-That’s why Endometriosis Awareness Month is so important.
+Endometriosis can have a devastating impact on a woman’s career or education, relationships, mental health, and daily life.
+There have also been very rare cases of endometriosis in men, but they can also occur in transgender men and non-binary individuals.
+That’s why Endometriosis Awareness Month is so important – as it has the potential to affect a large group of people.

 What is endometriosis?

-There’s a real lack of awareness about what endometriosis is, which leads to an increased diagnosis time, currently sitting at around 7.5 years.
+There’s a real lack of awareness about what endometriosis is, which leads to an increased diagnosis time, currently sitting at around 7-10 years.
+This is also due to the complications of overlapping symptoms of other health conditions and diagnostic limitations.
+As currently, the only way to diagnose endometriosis is through surgery.

 • Pain in your lower tummy or back